cbws/cbws.github.io/projects/docs/managing-projects.md

 `services/vm.cbws.xyz/roles/vm-admin` role.

 !!! warning
-    Giving a principal the `setIAMPOlicy` permission will also this principal to give themselves more access.
+    Giving a principal the `setIAMPolicy` permission will also allow this principal to give themselves more permissions.

 === "Golang"